Guide to Conference Subsidy Application

 b) Conference agenda or programme,

-c) Curriculum vitae or profile of speaker(s),
+c) Curriculum vitae or profile of speaker(s); and

-d) Promotional materials (if any).
+d) Publicity materials (if any).

-a) by email at:
+a) by email to:

 b) by post* / in person to: